leomoon-studios/cloudflare-ddns-with-bash/README.md

 # Cloudflare DDNS updater with Bash and Crontab
 ## About
 - Cloudflare DDNS updater with Bash.
-- Detects host IP and updates cloudflare A record if it is different (supports CDN).
+- Detects host IP and updates cloudflare A record if it is different (supports Cloudflare Proxy).
 - API Token is only supported for security reasons.

 ## Requirements